 "I was always excited to be on the road and go back to some of the same places," she said.
 "I also looked forward to going to new places and playing in different events.

-'I know I'll miss it, but I'm fine with putting it on hold because I'm excited about this new job and this new challenge.
+'I know I'll miss it, but I'm fine with putting it on hold because I'm excited about this job and this challenge.
 I'm looking forward to doing whatever I can to help Jill and the Lobo program continue their great success."

 Choy played at UNM over the same span as Jodi Ewart.
 She came to New Mexico from Hawaii where she was the Hawaii State High School champ in 2004.
 She was a three-time Leilehua High Player of the Year (2004-2006).
 She was a 2008 Mountain West First Team selection in 2008 and helped UNM to three Mountain West titles (2008-2010).